Sweden hero image

 • Lodging: 4★ city hotels, design-forward boutiques, lakeside cabins, and Lapland glass igloos with meeting space or lounges.

-• Meals: Nordic buffets, fika breaks, seafood banquets, smörgåsbord tastings, and farm-to-table dinners; dietary requirements easily accommodated.
+• Meals: Nordic buffets, fika breaks, seafood banquets, smörgåsbord tastings, and farm-to-table dinners; dietary needs are handled in advance.

-• Mobility: moderate—cobblestones in Gamla Stan, ferry gangways, and snow-packed paths in Lapland; we schedule rest stops and accessible transport.
+• Mobility: moderate, with cobblestones in Gamla Stan, ferry gangways, and snow-packed paths in Lapland; we schedule rest stops and accessible transport.

 • Fundraising moments: archipelago dinner cruise, Drottningholm gala, Icehotel aurora reflection, and Storkyrkan choir performances.